 How did hiking become so popular across the globe?

-The following is an adapted excerpt from my new book, Ramble On: How Hiking Became One of the Most Popular Outdoor Activities in the World:
+The following is an adapted excerpt from my new book, Ramble On: A History of Hiking:

 Since the dawn of mankind, humans have walked the earth to hunt, forage for wild edible plants, explore, trade goods with neighboring communities, and migrate to other regions.
 At some point in our long evolution we realized that we didn’t need a utilitarian reason to walk.
 Somewhere along the line we discovered the joy of traipsing through the countryside, observing the beauty of a wildflower, watching wildlife in their natural habitat, marveling at the roar of a waterfall, or contemplating the scenic grandeur from the top of a mountain.
 Is this a fairly recent phenomenon, or is this an innate characteristic of human beings?